The Passion Of Ivanka Trump

 The longer you read Women Who Work, you can end up in this kind of philosophical spiral.
 You can begin to reconsider what you’re doing with your life and why.
 What is passion?
 What does it really mean?
 This isn’t Ivanka’s fault, exactly; the word "passion" has become a synonym for interest — an activity more than a feeling.

 There’s a certain kind of performative feminism, feminism of the affluent, that seems preoccupied with the idea of passion as activity.
-This is the feminism concerned with the relative corporate positioning and affirmation of women who went to Top 20 schools (rather than, like, the interests of a college-dropout mom or the first woman from a black or Latino family to go to a state college).
+This is the feminism concerned with the relative corporate positioning and affirmation of women who went to top 20 schools (rather than, like, the interests of a college-dropout mom or the first woman from a black or Latino family to go to a state college).
 Passion then becomes something you do — like open a bakery or a lifestyle consultancy group after 10 lucrative but crushing years in banking — or self-care as a luxury item or maybe a positive way of branding “intensity.”
 We’re talking the passion of a Nike Instagram ad (running through blue-gray city streets in neon orange sneakers, the word HEART appearing, set to a synth-bass line if you accidentally click the volume).

 This all sets aside the idea of passion as intellectual suffering.
-The archaic definition of the word actually concerns the agony of martyrs (i.e. Christ’s death on the cross).
+The archaic definition of the word actually concerns the agony of martyrs (i.e., Christ’s death on the cross).
 But even the technical modern definition entails interior violence.
 The word literally means “extreme, compelling emotion” — an emotion that implicitly has an “overpowering or compelling effect,” something that NEEDS to be exercised, that owns you in some way, that can inspire sacrifice or despair or euphoria, something that can break you, actually.
 This ranges from sexual desire to the depth of emotions to a single emotion in the extreme, the personal investment that leaves you crying in some public place over the World Series.
 Life is difficult and complicated, and passion — an uncontrollable emotional vector — can be realized, or unfulfilled, or eternally fluid between the two, at the mercy of events beyond our rational selves.

 To link any significant part of your life with a true abiding passion, then, is to risk fracturing the whole.